-8 Indicative example.
+10 Indicative example.
 Actual requirement could be in a different form of activity space but to an equivalent size.

-Financial contributions for indoor and built sports facilities will be allocated to:

-- Enhancement of existing forms of provision - Contributing to new forms of provision such as hub sites, a new leisure centre and/or other appropriate provision of this type.

-In order to calculate the contribution from each housing development into a strategic leisure facility fund, developers should use the Sport England Sports Facilities Calculator.
-Using the population growth and process identified from Step 1 and Step 2 will identify the financial contributions required from each development.

-The SFC generates a cost figure for any housing development.
+- a result of cumulative strategic housing developments.
+Based on the SFC this requirement is estimated to be in 2025.
+Similarly, a 4 lane 25m swimming pool is required where an additional 21,000 people are generated as a result of cumulative strategic housing developments.
+Based on the SFC this requirement is estimated to be in 2028.
+Both estimated dates only take account of demand from strategic housing developments they do not take into account the population increase from non-strategic sites.
+An explanation to how this is determined is set out in Appendix 3. - 4.964.94 The demand generated in turn puts additional pressure on the existing infrastructure.
+Therefore, if no new provision is planned this additional demand has nowhere to go.
+The Indoor Sport and Built Facilities Strategy identified that 'sports halls are operating near to capacity, offering little scope to expand, meaning that future demand will have to be accommodated at new facilities'. - 4.974.95 It also stated that 'pools are generally only servicing Arun residents with almost 95% of currently used capacity from within Arun.
+However, 18% of demand is exported to other local authorities, suggesting there is insufficient capacity within Arun to satisfy all of the demand.' - 4.984.96 Financial contributions for indoor and built sports facilities will be allocated to: - Enhancement of existing forms of provision - Contributing to new forms of provision such as hub sites, a new leisure centre and/or other appropriate provision of this type. - 4.994.97 In order to calculate the contribution from each housing development into a strategic leisure facility fund, developers should use the Sport England Sports Facilities Calculator.
+Using the population growth and process identified from Step 1 and Step 2 will identify the financial contributions required from each development. - 4.1004.98 The SFC generates a cost figure for any housing development.
 It utilises the estimated additional population generated by the new housing development.
-The SFC automatically applies the Building Cost Information Services (BCIS) Pricing Adjustment Factors to the facility costs.

-For developments where contributions are required to contribute to new forms of provision such as hub sites, a new leisure centre and/or other appropriate provision, developers will also be required to agree and pay towards the land costs needing to be secured.

-This cost is variable and dependent upon the precise location and situation of the proposed development and/or provision looking to be provided.
+The SFC automatically applies the Building Cost Information Services (BCIS) Pricing Adjustment Factors to the facility costs. - 4.1014.99 For developments where contributions are required to contribute to new forms of provision such as hub sites, a new leisure centre and/or other appropriate provision, developers will also be required to agree and pay towards the land costs needing to be secured. - 4.1024.100 This cost is variable and dependent upon the precise location and situation of the proposed development and/or provision looking to be provided.
 This will also be subject to change over time as the market value of land alters.
-For this reason, land costs will need to be negotiated on a case-by-case basis.

-An indicative approach to how contributions for land costs should be calculated is provided in Appendix 3.
+For this reason, land costs will need to be negotiated on a case-by-case basis. - 4.1034.101 An indicative approach to how contributions for land costs should be calculated is provided in Appendix 3.